leiyu3/mathracer/README.md

 - Automatically generate questions from the multiplication table from 1 to 9
 - Automaticaly time

+# Features to be added
+- A high score board

 # Features considering to be added
 - Mobile support
-- Different modes (1 Min Time Trial)
+- Different modes (1 Min Time Trial, standard mode)
 - Multiplayer race

 # Why this was developed